Trump says impeachment trial witnesses would be national security risk

 DAVOS, Switzerland (Reuters) - U.S. President Donald Trump on Wednesday said he would prefer a longer impeachment trial so that current and former top administration officials could testify, but that having them appear would present national security concerns.

+Trump, speaking to reporters as he prepared to leave the World Economic Forum in Davos, Switzerland, also said he would love to go appear at the Senate trial in his own defense but that his lawyers would likely object.

+“I’d love to go,” he said during a roughly 40-minute-long news conference.
+“I’d love to do it.”

-Trump, speaking at a news conference , said it was up to the Senate to decide how to handle the trial, but that he would like to have former national security adviser John Bolton and U.S. Secretary of State Mike Pompeo testify.
+The Republican president said it was up to the Senate to decide how to handle the trial, but that he would like to have former national security adviser John Bolton and U.S. Secretary of State Mike Pompeo testify.

-“The problem with John (Bolton) is that it’s a national security problem,” Trump said as he prepared to leave the World Economic Forum in Davos, Switzerland, to return to Washington, where opening arguments were set to begin in the historic proceedings.
+“The problem with John (Bolton) is that it’s a national security problem,” Trump said before returning to Washington, where opening arguments were set to begin in the historic proceedings.

 “He knows some of my thoughts, he knows what I think about leaders.
 What happens if he reveals what I think about a certain leader and it’s not very positive?” he said, adding that Pompeo testifying would also be a risk.